Nutrition and Dietetics Program

 Associate in Science

 There is a growing demand for qualified personnel in the field of dietetics throughout the United States.
 The dietetic technician, registered, works under the supervision of a registered dietitian in health care, food service management and community nutrition programs.
 Dietetic technicians, registered, function as active members of the nutrition team by assessing, planning, implementing, and evaluating the nutritional care of individuals or by supervising food service operations.
-The Dietetic Technology program is currently granted probationary accreditation by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics (AND), 120 South Riverside Plaza, Suite 2000, Chicago, Illinois 60606-6995; (312) 899-0040 ext.
+The Nutrition and Dietetics program is currently granted probationary accreditation by the Accreditation Council for Education in Nutrition and Dietetics of the Academy of Nutrition and Dietetics (AND), 120 South Riverside Plaza, Suite 2000, Chicago, Illinois 60606-6995; (312) 899-0040 ext.
 5400 or (800) 877-1600; www.eatright.org/acend.